Mayor: Ukrainian city of Sloviansk hit by 'massive shelling' - NewsBreak

 The Ukrainian military withdrew its troops Sunday from the city of Lysychansk to keep them from being surrounded.
 Russia's defense minister and Putin said the city's subsequent capture put Moscow in control of all of Luhansk, one of two provinces that make up the Donbas.

-The office of Ukraine's president said the Ukrainian military was still defending a small part of Luhansk and trying to buy time to establish fortified positions in nearby areas.
+The office of Ukraine's president said the Ukrainian military was still defending a small part of Luhansk and trying to buy time to establish fortified positions nearby.

 The question now is whether Russia can muster enough strength to complete its seizure of the Donbas by taking Donetsk province, too.
 Putin acknowledged Monday that Russian troops who fought in Luhansk need to “take some rest and beef up their combat capability.”